haruosuz/mgen/README.md

 ## Usage

-In the `mgen/` directory, we run the driver script `scripts/run.sh` with:
+In the `mgen/` directory, we run the shell script `scripts/run.sh` with:

     bash scripts/run.sh > out.log 2>&1 &